1. Output information

 To regionalise this national data, an apportionment method is used.

-We use the ITIS alongside the Service type by partner country dataset to apportion trade value to the level of the local unit of a business (such as a shop, warehouse or office) from the level of the reporting unit (the comprised entity from which data are collected, often a head office or administrative site).
+We use the ITIS, UK Statistical bulletins, alongside the Service type by partner country dataset to apportion trade value to the level of the local unit of a business (such as a shop, warehouse or office) from the level of the reporting unit (the comprised entity from which data are collected, often a head office or administrative site).

 Data sourced from ITIS cover approximately half of trade value and exclude information on products related to the travel, transport and banking sectors (finance and insurance).
 ITIS data, which are collected at the reporting unit level, are apportioned to the local level using employment data from the IDBR as a proxy for tradeable activity.
 We currently use employment as a proxy variable, operating under the assumption that the size of a business and how many employees it has are likely related to the amount of trade the business conducts.
-This may not be the best assumption to use; however, work is continuing to develop an appropriate methodology.
+Work is continuing to ascertain and develop an appropriate methodology.

 A proportionate amount of value reported in ITIS, calculated by dividing the number of employees in each local unit by the total number of employees in the whole reporting unit, is allocated to each local unit within the business.
 Value is then aggregated from each local unit to create totals for each geographic breakdown (international territorial level (ITL) 1, ITL 2, ITL 3 and city region) and each industry breakdown.
 Data at the local authority level are not sufficiently robust in terms of quality and statistical disclosure; therefore, ITL 3 and city region are the lowest levels of geography at which we can currently estimate.

 For trade not covered by ITIS and instead accounted for by other sources, we use similar approaches.
 Analysis conducted at the national level provides estimates of trade from each industry not sourced from ITIS.
 It is not possible to allocate this to specific businesses; therefore, it makes use of a proportionate mapping approach to convert values of imports from product categories into industries.
-More about this methodology can be found in our UK trade in services by industry, country and commodity: 2016 to 2018 article, published 28 February 2020.
+For more about this methodology, see our UK trade in services by industry, country and commodity: 2016 to 2018 article.

-Exports of services trade related to travel are possible to allocate to industries located in the UK, as it is money spent by visitors to the UK in UK businesses.
-However, it is not possible to allocate travel imports to specific industries, as it is money spent by UK residents abroad at foreign businesses.
-This means value is not associated with industries in the UK and we must present travel related service imports as a separate category apart from the standard industries.
+However, it is not possible to allocate travel imports to specific industries, as it is money spent by UK residents abroad at foreign businesses, which we do not have information for.
+Here, trade value is not associated with UK industries, and we must present travel related service imports as a separate category apart from the standard industries.

 Subnational trade in goods